milgor931/cse15l-lab-reports/lab5.md

 **Ignores casing (lowercase or uppercase) on the filename**

 ## ex.1 (7)
 The -iname option is helpful to search for a string in a file without worrying about whether the string is capitalized or not.
 This could be helpful in cases where you are looking for a word that might be capitalized or not.
-In this example, I search for capitalized "HELLO.txt" and the results show examples with lowercase or mixed-casing.
+In this example, I weirdly capitalized "Vallarta-wheretogo.tXt" and the result found the correct file.
 ```
 #COMMAND
 $ find . -iname "Vallarta-wheretogo.tXt"